Bukit Bintang Monorail station: Location

-The station is situated at Bukit Bintang (translated from Malay to English as "Starhill"), a shopping hub in the Kuala Lumpur Golden Triangle commercial district.
-The monorail station is erected over Jalan Sultan Ismail, where it is located directly south from the Jalan Sultan Ismail - Jalan Bukit Bintang intersection.
+The station is situated in Bukit Bintang (translated from Malay to English as "Starhill"), a shopping hub in the Kuala Lumpur Golden Triangle commercial district.
+The monorail station is erected over Jalan Sultan Ismail, where it is located directly south from the intersection of Jalan Sultan Ismail and Jalan Bukit Bintang.

 Due to its proximity to Bukit Bintang, the monorail station receives a high volume of passengers during peak hours and non-working days.

 Interchange

 Bukit Bintang MRT station of the MRT Kajang Line and Bukit Bintang Monorail station are in the strict sense, two distinct stations, although both originally had the same names (now distinct with the new branding).
-Paid zone-to-paid zone integration between the two is proposed but not observable at the moment.
-The AirAsia branding, used on the Monorail station (hence AirAsia-Bukit Bintang) was not extended to the underground MRT station, which uses a different branding (the nearby Pavilion Kuala Lumpur).
+Paid zone-to-paid zone integration between the two was proposed but not observable at the moment.
+The previous AirAsia branding used on the Monorail station was not extended to the underground MRT station, which has a different branding under the Station Naming Rights programme (Pavilion Kuala Lumpur-Bukit Bintang MRT station).
 Passengers will have to walk along the Yayasan Selangor building or Lot 10 shopping mall to get to the MRT station from the monorail station, and vice versa.

 Position within the Klang Valley Integrated Transit System

-The Bukit Bintang station is the first monorail station (alongside three other stations) towards the Titiwangsa station to be lined along Jalan Sultan Ismail.
-The line towards the Kuala Lumpur Sentral station thereafter turns west towards Jalan Imbi at the Jalan Sultan Ismail - Jalan Imbi intersection.
+The Bukit Bintang station is the first monorail station (alongside three other stations) towards the Titiwangsa to be lined along Jalan Sultan Ismail.
+The line towards the KL Sentral thereafter turns west towards Jalan Imbi at the Jalan Sultan Ismail-Jalan Imbi intersection.

-The station is one of four Kuala Lumpur Monorail stations that serves the Kuala Lumpur Golden Triangle locality, the other three being the Raja Chulan station (500 metres away), the Imbi station (also 500 metres away), and the Hang Tuah station (connected to the Ampang Line LRT).
+The station is one of four KL Monorail stations that serves the Kuala Lumpur Golden Triangle locality, the other three being the Raja Chulan (500 metres away), Imbi (also 500 metres away), and Hang Tuah.